Insurers Are Battling With Customer Experience – Here's Why

 There are many competitors, including new entrants, digital attackers and insurtech companies, that have aligned their business models with evolving customer expectations.

-These competitors offer online services and fully digital processes, lowering the hassle of moving providers, and increasing the risk to carriers of customer churn.
+These competitors offer online services and fully digital processes, lowering the hassle of switching providers, and increasing the risk to carriers of customer churn.

 • Investment in technologies that enhance customer experience is growing.